iceener/brain.overment.com/docs/index.md

 ![overment-photo](https://space.overment.com/overment/overment.png)

 This is a place where I share everything I know.
-I've create this place primarily for myself.
-At the same time, I thought you might find it all, equally valuable to you.
+I created this space mainly for myself.
+At the same time, I figured you might find it just as valuable.

-Please keep in mind, that this project won't be finished.
-What's most important, many things will change over time, because **what's true for me today, tomorrow probably won't be** — this is my strategy for a constantly changing world.
+Please remember that this project will never be complete.
+What's most crucial is that many things will change over time, because **what's true for me today, might not be true tomorrow** — that's my approach to an ever-changing world.

 ## The most important topics: